BYchao100/Graph-Based-Blind-Image-Deblurring/README.md

 2. select the blurred image
 ```

-### Parameters
+## Parameters

-Users only need to tune ONE parameter.
-On line 21, estimated kernel size "k_estimate_size".
+Users only need to tune *ONE* parameter.
+On line 21, the estimated kernel size *k_estimate_size*.
 * The estimated kernel size must be LARGER than the real kernel size (The default value is 69).
 * In order to have the best performance, please set the value close to real kernel size or slightly larger.

-## Deployment

-Add additional notes about how to deploy this on a live system
+## To be robust with noise

+In order to be more robust with noise, we add several denoising modules beyond the paper.
+* We embed a TV denoising to pre-process the input image.
+* We add a wavelet thresholding for intermediate output kernels.
+* We add a mask to filter small/noisy gradient in the gradient domain.
+More sophisticated denoising can be done by users before inputting into the software, such as BM3D.

 ## Built With